Monitoring applications with the Performance Dashboard

 Viewing test comparisons

 The Previous test and Latest test display a comparison between the most recent load test that you ran and the previous load test.

 You can edit the test descriptions by clicking the pencil icons and saving your text.
-The description then appears in the Test history list.
-Click the pencil or the text to edit the description in the Test history list.
+The description then appears in the Test history table.
+Click the pencil or the text to edit the description in the Test history table.